SongaZonga/song_xi_htx_takehome/README.md

 ## Design Decisions

 **Training via Google Colab**
-Google Colab was used due to initial hardware limitations where training on my local Nvdia rtx2060 GPU would take about 1 hour to complete.
-Therefore I opted to use Colab with an A100 GPU, which reduced the training time to 9 mins.
+Google Colab was chosen as to emulate the GPU cluster performance.
+Training locally on an NVIDIA RTX 2060 took roughly 1 hour, while Colab's A100 reduced this to 9 minutes.
+In a production setting this would be swapped for the team's on-premises GPU cluster.

 **Dataset versioning via `revision="main"`** `datasets.load_dataset("imdb", revision="main")` pins the dataset to a specific upstream commit on the HuggingFace Hub.
 This is lightweight but sufficient — IMDb is a static benchmark that does not change.
 Storing the HuggingFace cache on Drive means the dataset is only fetched once and is available across Colab sessions without re-downloading.